 Gartner adjusts its evaluation and inclusion criteria for Magic Quadrants as markets evolve.
 As a result, Adobe, Punchh, and Xtremepush have been added to this year’s report.

 Airship (formerly Urban Airship) tops this year’s Leaders quadrant.
 Since last year’s report, this vendor has developed AI and ML capabilities to augment its built-in analytics.
-It has also expanded its geographic reach and customer base through the acquisition of Accengage, a Paris-based mobile marketing platform.
-Swrve maintains its position in the quadrant with customers citing its enhanced customer engagement and retention capabilities as a key factor in their usage of the platform.
+It has also expanded its geographic reach and customer base by acquiring Accengage, a Paris-based mobile marketing platform.
+Swrve maintains its position in the quadrant with customers citing its enhanced customer engagement and retention capabilities as a key factor in their platform usage.
 The vendor has also added cross-channel and cross-device identity aliasing.

-Braze’s platform is able to process data from points of integration as a stream of events, providing an up-to-the-moment view of customers.
-This vendor’s service and support have been highly praised, and the platform is particularly easy to use.
+Braze’s platform can process data from integration points as a stream of events, providing an up-to-the-moment view of customers.
+This vendor’s service and support have been highly praised, and the platform is straightforward to use.
 Vibes is new to this year’s Leaders quadrant, making the jump from Challengers.
-This vendor has deep roots in mobile messaging, and enables customers to utilize SMS, MMS, push notifications, RCS, and Facebook Messenger.
+This vendor has deep roots in mobile messaging and enables customers to utilize SMS, MMS, push notifications, RCS, and Facebook Messenger.

 Pyze is at the top of this year’s Challengers quadrant.
-Its cross-platform analytics capabilities are particularly strong, and allow users to track customers across multiple channels at individual and segment levels.
+Its cross-platform analytics capabilities are robust and allow users to track customers across multiple channels at individual and segment levels.
 Marketers that want to automate insights and campaigns based on usage and media consumption should also consider Pyze.
-Localytics’ platform is great as a stand-alone solution, or as a mobile-oriented extension of MMHs.
+Localytics’ platform is great as a stand-alone solution or as a mobile-oriented extension of MMHs.
 The solution’s out-of-the-box functionality was rated highly by clients, citing fast results after installation.

 Xtremepush is new to this year’s Magic Quadrant, showing positive results with a high-ranking position in the Niche Player’s quadrant, bordering the Challenger’s quadrant.
 It wouldn’t be surprising to see this vendor change quadrants over the next year.
-This solution highlights real-time engagement and message delivery, and supports major mobile messaging capabilities as well as real-time analytics.
+This solution highlights the real-time engagement and message delivery and supports major mobile messaging capabilities and real-time analytics.
 IMImobile maintains its quadrant position and has added a large-enterprise campaign-approval workflow tool in late 2018.
 This vendor has focused on simplifying the overall user experience, particularly workflows around campaign creation.

-Salesforce has continued to expand the capabilities of its Einstein AI service, bringing automated segmentation and enhanced journey analytics to its platform.
+Salesforce has continued to expand its Einstein AI service capabilities, bringing automated segmentation and enhanced journey analytics to its platform.
 Oracle has upgraded its self-service capabilities for managing SMS campaigns with its new SMS Public Aggregator Network.
 This provides marketers with the ability to select SMS aggregators based on region, price, or routing type.
 Sailthru has redesigned its user profiles, granting mobile marketers access to demographic, behavioral, interest, and predictive data.